 The Korean Digimon fansite DiGiFES (now defunct; not to be confused with the official yearly Japanese DigiFes events) had a section titled “THE INTERVIEW” that contained interviews with staff involved in Digimon production.
 The second interview, held with Genki Yoshimura, was posted on July 31 and August 8, 2015.

 A screenwriter and film director.
 Her creative debut was the 1994 work Marmalade Boy, for which she was responsible for the screenplay.
-She has written screenplays for Digimon Adventure, Digimon Adventure 02 (series configuration), and Digimon Tamers.
+She has written screenplays for Digimon Adventure, Digimon Adventure 02 (lead writer), and Digimon Tamers.
 She was also the writer for the special bonus drama CD released with the “Digimon Adventure 15th Anniversary Blu-Ray Box” released on March 3.

 –Hello!
 Thank you for agreeing to the interview.
 Firstly, please introduce yourself to the fans in Korea.